Blobfolio/blob-mimes/wp/readme.txt

 = Does this plugin enable SVG support? =

-No. This plugin does not modify your site's upload whitelist.
+No. This plugin does not modify your site's upload whitelist (see e.g. [upload_mimes](https://codex.wordpress.org/Plugin_API/Filter_Reference/upload_mimes) for that).
 However if SVGs have been enabled for your site, this will sanitize them at the upload stage to make sure they do not contain any dangerous exploits.

+There are a number of SVG-related filters that can be used to modify the sanitization behavior.
+Checkout the [Github](https://github.com/Blobfolio/blob-mimes/tree/master/wp) documentation for more information.

 == Screenshots ==